davestephens/ansible-nas/docs/applications/organizr.md

 Set `organizr_enabled: true` in your `inventories/<your_inventory>/nas.yml` file.

-The grocy web interface can be found at http://ansible_nas_host_or_ip:10081.
+The Organizr web interface can be found at http://ansible_nas_host_or_ip:10081.